vladostp/courses/README.md

 # Teaching Repository
-In this repository you will find all my courses, presentations and labs.
+In this repository you will find my lectures and practical work instructions.

 ## Kubernetes
 ### IUT